-Provisions account for all recognizable risks and liabilities of uncertain timing or amount and future cost and price increases at the time the obligation is settled.
-Provisions with a term of more than one year are discounted based on their residual term at the market interest rate as determined by Deutsche Bundesbank.
+Other provisions account for all recognizable risks and liabilities of uncertain timing or amount and future cost and price increases at the time the obligation is settled.
+Provisions with a term of more than one year are discounted at the average market interest rate of the past seven years for their residual term as determined by Deutsche Bundesbank.

 The provisions for death benefits and for vacation and Christmas bonuses were calculated using the 2018 G mortality tables issued by Prof. Dr. Klaus Heubeck and the projected unit credit method.
-An average interest rate of the last seven years of 1.51% (prior year: 1.88%) and a salary trend of 2.50% p.a. (prior year: 2.50%) were assumed for provisions for death benefits and vacation and Christmas bonuses.
+An average interest rate of the last 7 years of 1.51% (prior year: 1.88%) and salary increases of 2.50% p.a. (prior year: 2.50%) were assumed for provisions for death benefits and vacation and Christmas bonuses.

-The provisions for long-service bonuses were calculated using the 2018 G mortality tables by Prof. Dr. Klaus Heubeck and valued in accordance with actuarial principles (projected unit credit method) based on an interest rate of 1.88% (prior year: 1.88%) and benefit increases of 2.50% p.a. (prior year: 2.50%) were assumed.
+The provisions for long-service bonuses were calculated using the 2018 G mortality tables issued by Prof. Dr. Klaus Heubeck and valued in accordance with actuarial principles (projected unit credit method) based on an interest rate of the last 7 years of 1.51% (prior year: 1.88%) and vested benefits increases of 2.50% p.a. (prior year: 2.50%).
 Furthermore, an increase in the measurement base used for contributions of 2.50% p.a. (prior year: 2.50%) as well as the probability of employee turnover relating to age and gender were taken into account.